red-blox/zap/docs/config/options.md

 This option determines if Zap automatically sends reliable events and functions each Heartbeat.

-When enabled, a `SendEvents` function will be exported from the client and server modules that must be called manually.
+When enabled, the `SendEvents` function exported from the client and server modules that must be called manually.

 This is useful when you can easily run `SendEvents` after all events have been fired each frame.